nelabdiel/IoK/README.md

 __________________
 This Heroku website is written in Python and uses, SKLearn/Machine-Learning (Naive Bayes and KNearestNeighbors), BeautifulSoup (for live webscraping), Bokeh, Cartodb, HTML/CSS and JavaScript.

-Some data has been scraped and pickled, and some models have been dilled to decrease loading time.
+Some data has been scraped and pickled as well as some Machine Learning models to decrease loading time.